sokolov-group/prism/README.md

 e, p, x = mr_adc.kernel()
 ```

-Here, a calculation using CVS-IP-MR-ADC(2) for 10 excited states (roots) is set up.
+This calculation uses CVS-IP-MR-ADC(2) to compute 10 core ionized states ("roots").
 The parameter ```ncvs``` controls the number of core orbitals in the hydrogen fluoride molecule, for which excited states are calculated.
 For example, setting ```ncvs = 1``` corresponds to exciting electrons from the 1s orbitals of fluorine atoms, while ```ncvs = 2``` corresponds to probing the 2s excitations.
 Other examples can be found [here](examples/).

 # Methods and algorithms
 ## N-electron valence perturbation theory
-N-electron valence perturbation theory (NEVPT) is an efficient multireference approach to describe dynamic electron correlation starting with a complete active space (CAS) reference wavefunction.
+N-electron valence perturbation theory (NEVPT) is an efficient multireference approach to describe dynamic electron correlation starting with a complete active space configuration interaction (CASCI) or self-consistent field (CASSCF) reference wavefunction.
 Prism features an implementation of second-order NEVPT (NEVPT2) with full internal contraction (FIC), which is also known as "partially contracted" NEVPT2 (PC-NEVPT2).
-The NEVPT2 calculations can be performed starting with one or several CASCI/CASSCF reference wavefunctions with any choice of orbitals (e.g., Hartree–Fock, state-averaged, etc).
+The NEVPT2 calculations can be performed starting with one or several CASCI/CASSCF reference wavefunctions with any choice of orbitals (e.g., Hartree–Fock, state-averaged CASSCF, etc).
 For multiple reference states, the NEVPT2 energies will be computed using a state-averaged generalized Fock operator but the correlation energies will be calculated specifically for each state (so-called state-specific multi-state NEVPT2 calculation).
-Such calculations can deliver accurate excitation energies but may not be able to correctly describe nearly degenerate electronic states (e.g., in the vicinity of conical intersections).
+Such calculations can deliver accurate excitation energies but may not be able to correctly describe nearly degenerate electronic states (e.g., in the vicinity of avoided crossings).
-An efficient implementation of NEVPT2 for quasidgenerate states (QDNEVPT2) will be released soon.
+An efficient implementation of NEVPT2 for quasidegenerate states (QDNEVPT2) will be released soon.

 Some important parameters for the NEVPT2 calculations are:
  - ```nfrozen``` (integer): Number of lowest-energy (core) molecular orbitals that will be left uncorrelated ("frozen core").
+ - ```max_memory``` (integer): Controls how much memory (in MB) will be used in a calculation.
+Prism **loves** memory.
+Allowing the calculation to use more memory tends to speed up the calculation since less input/output operations on disk are performed.
+Note that this parameter is just an estimate and the calculation can use more memory than allowed.
+For large jobs, it is recommended to run each calculation on a dedicated computer node to prevent memory errors.
  - ```compute_singles_amplitudes``` (boolean): Whether to compute single excitation amplitudes.
 If False (default), singles are not computed as in the standard NEVPT2 calculation.
 Switching to True has a very small effect on the NEVPT2 energy since the semi-internal double excitations capture the effect of singles when this option is set to False.
 For experts only.
- - ```s_thresh_singles``` (float): Parameter for removing linearly dependent single excitations.
+ - ```s_thresh_singles``` (float): Parameter for removing linearly dependent single and semi-internal double excitations.
 For experts only.
- - ```s_thresh_doubles``` (float): Parameter for removing linearly dependent double excitations.
+ - ```s_thresh_doubles``` (float): Parameter for removing linearly dependent (external) double excitations.
 For experts only.

 ## Multireference algebraic diagrammatic construction theory
 Multireference algebraic diagrammatic construction theory can simulate a variety of excited electronic states (neutral excitations, ionization, electron attachment, core excitation and ionization).